-More formally, the first rule says that id <\$> x equals x.
+More formally, the first rule says that id $\langle \rangle x$ equals x.
 The second rule says that map (fun y => f (g y)) x equals map f (map g x).
 The composition fun y => f (g y) can also be written f $\circ$ g.
 These rules prevent implementations of map that move the data around or delete some of it.

 Lean is not able to derive instances for all classes.
-For example, the code deriving instance ToString for NonEmptyList results in the following error:
+For example, the code results in the following error: